-Joe, the evening that he finished moving into the house, called me out of my room to ask me if I wanted a glass of cider.
+Mick, the evening that he finished moving into the house, called me out of my room to ask me if I wanted a glass of cider.
 I'd been dry for a few days, being broke.
-I wasn't coy about it -- yes, I said.
+I wasn't coy about it yes, I said.
 He then mentioned that he needed to get the rest of his possessions out of his old place that night.
 He asked me if I'd help him.
 I did, until late; and he never broke out that flagon.
-I even mentioned, hours later, that he'd not produced it -- he said we may drink it yet; but we never.
+I even mentioned, hours later, that he'd not produced it.
+He said we may drink it yet; but we never.

-I went upstairs to get my Swiss-army knife to open a can of soup, and when I went back downstairs G_ came into the kithchen.
+I went upstairs to get my Swiss-army knife to open a can of soup, and when I went back downstairs Grasu came into the kithchen.
 They're having a barbecue.
-How are you, G_ asked.
+How are you, Grasu asked.
 I'm fine.
 Are you sure.
 Yeah, I'm fine.
 Can you help me get a visa for the United States?

 Why should I, I asked.
-I know that's rude -- but fuck him.
-Here I was, just in the door, being greeted only as.. fuck it.
+I know that's rude but here I was, just in the door, being greeted only as...
 I'm not even going to explain.

-I repaid Bogdan for the money that he'd spent, as soon as I was able.
-During the time that I did not have any income, Bogdan helped me at a high price.
+I repaid Steli the money that he'd spent, as soon as I was able.
+During the time that I did not have any income, Steli helped me at a high price.

 "Am platit," he argued once to a friend of ours, in Romanian.
-That friend understood why I'd stopped Bogdan from showing him my room without asking me.
+That friend understood why I'd stopped Steli from showing him my room without asking me.

-To Bogdan , this was another provocation, and another excuse to disparage me.
+To Steli , this was another provocation, and another excuse to disparage me.

 ↑ Return to "I paid for the apartment" ...